-Counselling - Humanistic and Integrative Counselling and Psychotherapy
+Counselling - Integrated Humanistic Counselling and Psychotherapy

 Are you looking for a warm approachable therapist to talk to in a safe confidential space?
 I believe that the relationship between myself as the therapist and you as a client is key to effective therapy.
 If you need to talk and explore your issues with someone who will listen with empathy whilst enabling you to develop self-awareness and self-compassion, please contact me to see if we can work together.

 I am a fully insured and qualified accredited member of the British Association of Counselling and Psychotherapy MBACP (Accred).

 I work with children, young people and adults in my Private Practice Coach House Counselling.
 I also work in a Hospice where I counsel patients, carers and family members (the latter both pre and post bereavement).
 In addition I have a special interest in counselling individuals on the Autistic Spectrum, those with Learning Difficulties and Language and Communication issues.

 Coach House Counselling offers counselling with both daytime and evening appointments available.
 As a qualified professional, I adhere to the BACP Ethical framework and it's values and principles.

 I am currently offering counselling via telephone or Zoom video platform.
 We can discuss which media you would prefer.
 Payment would be via Bank Transfer 24 hours in advance.

 These are some comments received from previous clients

 "You have been my wellness!
 Thank you doesn’t cover it but I wanted to express how helpful your strategies and ears have been to me.
 I have learned so much!"